-In terms of fees the school is roughly equal to the Pan American at a cost of $60 to $100 (£44 to £75) per month.
+In terms of fees, the school is roughly equal to the Pan American at a cost of $60 to $100 per month.

-For an expat with children who are more comfortable in French than English, it would prove an excellent alternative to the English language schools.
+For expats with children who are more comfortable in French than English, it would prove an excellent alternative to English language schools.

-To travel around the districts of Asunción walking is often sufficient and sometimes quickest.
+To travel around the districts of Asunción, walking is often sufficient and sometimes the quickest.
 The avenues are tree-lined and not overcrowded with other pedestrians.

 Buses operate on a single fixed fare for anywhere within Greater Asunción.
 A standard bus will cost you 30c, and you will pay 50c for an air-conditioned one.

-An air-conditioned bus may cost more but is always a less crowded and more comfortable way to travel.
+An air-conditioned bus may cost more, but it is always a less crowded and more comfortable way to travel.
 The standard buses are often full of standing as well as sitting passengers and get very warm on a summer afternoon.

 Where to get your culture boost in Asunción

-Around Asunción there are a number of parks and museums to enjoy.
-The majority of the museums are within the city centre whereas the parks are spread right across the city.
+Around Asunción, there are a number of parks and museums to enjoy.
+The majority of the museums are within the city center, whereas the parks are spread right across the city.

-The largest of the parks is the Botanical Gardens just a few miles outside the city centre.
-This was in the 19th century a presidential park and still retains a couple of buildings from that era.
+The largest of the parks is the Botanical Gardens, just a few miles outside the city center.
+This was in the 19th-century presidential park and still retains a couple of buildings from that era.
 One now houses the Natural History Museum.

 This holds examples of much of the fauna of Paraguay and a small ethnographic collection.
-It is also a favourite amongst children as one room is filled with jars of preserved specimens including such curiosities as a whale’s eye and a two-headed calf.
+It is also a favorite amongst children as one room is filled with jars of preserved specimens, including such curiosities as a whale’s eye and a two-headed calf.

 Living in Asunción – summary

-For most, it is the first port of call in Paraguay for it is here that the foreign embassies and the government ministries are located.
-Then for many, this most likeable of cities becomes somewhere to call home.
+For most, it is the first port of call in Paraguay, for it is here that the foreign embassies and the government ministries are located.
+Then for many, this most likable of cities becomes somewhere to call home.